GED® Student Success Story

 For Lianying, the GED® program was the start of a new journey and a new career path.
 She credits the instructors at the Library’s Center for Adult Learning and the network of friends, classmates, and family she assembled along the way with helping her find the confidence to take those next, big steps.

 Do you know anyone who would benefit from GED® or ESOL (English for Speakers of Other Languages) classes at the Library?
 Encourage them to reach out to us.
 Whatever their own education or career goals may be, the Library can give them the tools they need to climb their next mountain.
 Every journey starts with the first step.

 We are often asked, “How long will it take me to pass the GED Test®?” and the answer is always, “It is up to you.”
 The length of your journey will depend on your starting point.
 Some subjects you may need more review than others.
 Some students take a few months, some take a few years.
 It is our mission at CAL to provide the literacy support you need, so you can move toward your next personal or professional goal, as quickly as possible.

 For over 30 years, the Library’s Center for Adult Learning has helped hundreds of adults fulfill their achieve their educational goals.
 If you or someone you know is interested in obtaining a GED®, check out GED® and pre-GED® classes through the library’s Center for Adult Learning.

-Please note: Due to COVID safety, all classes are currently being offered virtually, online.
+Please note: Due to COVID safety, all classes are currently being offered virtually, through Zoom©.
+These live learning sessions connect you directly with a CAL instructor.
 Check the Events Calendar for dates and times.
 Classes are FREE!

 If you have questions, please call the CAL offices at (904) 255-6135 or send an email to JplAdultLearning@coj.net.